-- Select a voice, then press the [EXIT] button to return to the MAIN display.
+Select a voice, then press the [EXIT] button to return to the MAIN display.

 For example, select "Symphon.
+Str."

-Str." - Press the [I] button to call up the SPLIT POINT display.
-From here, you can set the particular key on the keyboard that separates the two voices called the Split Point.
+Call up the SPLIT POINT display (page 141).
+From here, you can set the particular key on the keyboard that separates the two voices - called the Split Point.
 To do this, simultaneously hold down the [F] or [G] button and press the desired key on the keyboard.
-(For more information, see page 133.)
+(For more information, see page 141.)